 Calcium hardness is the level of calcium dissolved in the pool water.
 Your Narellan pool water should have a calcium hardness level of 100 – 300ppm.
-Too little calcium in the water will lead to an imbalance and risks the calcium in the shell and surrounding plaster being dissolved and leached into the water.
+Too little calcium in the water will lead to an imbalance and risks of the calcium in the shell and surrounding plaster being dissolved and leached into the water.
 Too much calcium, on the other hand, can cause scaling on the shell’s surface and issues with the filtration system.

 Like total alkalinity and pH levels, the calcium hardness level needs to be carefully monitored and adjusted regularly.
 If you live in an area with low calcium in the natural water supply, then testing yearly should be sufficient.
-Be mindful though, if you are using Calcium Hypochlorite to sanitise your pool, the Calcium Hardness levels could increase rapidly, and therefore you may be required to have pool shop testing done weekly.
+Be mindful though, that if you are using Calcium Hypochlorite to sanitize your pool, the Calcium Hardness levels could increase rapidly, and therefore you may be required to have pool shop testing done weekly.
 Home test kits generally cannot test for calcium hardness, however, so you will likely have to take a sample to your pool supplier for testing.

 When adjusting the calcium hardness level, be sure to do so in balance with the total alkalinity and pH as changes in one can have a knock-on effect on the others.

 The other key component of a water balancing program is a sanitizer.
 Chlorine is commonly used for this process, and it’s available in various forms.
 Chlorine is bleach, so be aware that excessive amounts of chlorine over a prolonged period of time will bleach not only your swimmers but your pool color!
 Narellan Pools’ chlorine range is 1-3ppm.